MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/software-boundaries-and-limits.md

 #### Column limits
 <a name="Column"> </a>

 SharePoint Server 2013 data is stored in SQL Server tables.
+To allow for the maximum number of possible columns in a SharePoint list, SharePoint Server 2013 will create several rows in the database when data will not fit on a single row.
+This is called row wrapping.
+Each time that a row is wrapped in SQL Server, an additional query load is put on the server when that item is queried because a SQL join must be included in the query.
+This design requires to set limits for column size per data type, and based on the sum of bytes allocated per list definition.
 Each column type has a size value listed in bytes.
 The sum of all columns in a SharePoint list cannot exceed 8,000 bytes.

 |**Limit**|**Maximum # columns**|**Limit type**|**Size per column**|**Notes**|
 |:-----|:-----|:-----|:-----|:-----|